haduart/flycouchdb/README.md

 For this example we will create a simple jar migration project.
 You can find a similar example project with more advanced migrations here: [FlyCouchDB-example](https://github.com/haduart/flycouchdb-example).

+Here you can find an example on how to run FlyCouchDB inside a webapp: [FlyCouchDB Webapp Example](https://github.com/haduart/flycouchdb-webproject-example)

 First create a clojure project (it could also work inside a Java project or Scala):
 ```bash